Behaviorism: Limitations

 Staddon (1993) found that Skinner's theory presents two significant deficiencies: Firstly, he downplayed the significance of processes responsible for generating novel behaviors, which it is term as "behavioral variation."
 Skinner primarily emphasized reinforcement as the sole determinant for selecting responses, overlooking these critical processes involved in creating new behaviors.
 Secondly, both Skinner and many other behaviorists of that era endorsed contiguity as a sufficient process for response selection.

 However, Rescorla and Wagner (1972) later demonstrated, particularly in classical conditioning, that competition is an essential complement to contiguity.
 They showed that in operant conditioning, both contiguity and competition are imperative for discerning cause-and-effect relationships.

-The influential Rescorla-Wagner model highlights the significance of competition for limited "associative value," essential for assessing predictability.
+The influential Rescorla–Wagner model highlights the significance of competition for limited "associative value," essential for assessing predictability.
 A similar formal argument was presented by Ying Zhang and John Staddon (1991, in press) concerning operant conditioning: the combination of contiguity and competition among action tendencies suffices as an assignment-of-credit mechanism capable of detecting genuine instrumental contingency between a response and its reinforcer.
 This mechanism delineates the limitations of Skinner's idea of adventitious reinforcement, revealing its efficacy only under stringent conditions – when the reinforcement's strengthening effect is nearly constant across instances and with very short intervals between reinforcers.
 However, these conditions rarely hold in reality: behavior following reinforcement tends to exhibit high variability, and superstitious behavior diminishes with extremely brief intervals between reinforcements.

+In 1975, Lewis White Beck also raised epistemological concerns over Skinnerian behaviorism and its reliance upon a "machine theory" of human beings by noting that it is, "self-stultifying-i.e., if it is true, there can be no reason to believe it, since in a community of machines, no question about reasons could arise."
+Pointing towards man's capacity for creative thought and the use of free will Beck noted that, "reasoners cannot intelligibly regard themselves as machines: 'Whatever plausibility the machine theory has-and it has much plausibility, and is a rich model for psychology and neurology-it gains by being associated with a self-exemption clause'".

 Behavior therapy

 Behavior therapy is a term referring to different types of therapies that treat mental health disorders.
 It identifies and helps change people's unhealthy behaviors or destructive behaviors through learning theory and conditioning.
-Ivan Pavlov's classical conditioning, as well as counterconditioning are the basis for much of clinical behavior therapy, but also includes other techniques, including operant conditioning—or contingency management, and modeling (sometimes called observational learning).
+Ivan Pavlov's classical conditioning, as well as counterconditioning, are the basis for much of clinical behavior therapy, but also includes other techniques, including operant conditioning (or contingency management) and modeling (sometimes called observational learning).
 A frequently noted behavior therapy is systematic desensitization (graduated exposure therapy), which was first demonstrated by Joseph Wolpe and Arnold Lazarus.